t-34400/QuestMediaProjection/README.md

 6. **Update mainTemplate.gradle**:
    - Open `Assets/Plugins/Android/mainTemplate.gradle`.
-   - Add the following dependencies in the `dependencies` scope:
+   - Add the appropriate dependencies in the `dependencies` scope:
      ```groovy
      dependencies {
         ...
         implementation 'androidx.appcompat:appcompat:1.6.1'
         implementation 'org.jetbrains.kotlinx:kotlinx-serialization-json:1.7.2'

-        implementation 'com.google.zxing:core:3.5.3'
+        implementation 'com.google.zxing:core:3.5.3'  // Use this if you are using ZXing for barcode scanning

+        implementation 'com.google.mlkit:barcode-scanning:17.3.0'  // Use this if you are using Google ML Kit for barcode scanning
      }
      ```